dwrobel/flatcam/README.md

 - rewrited the Gerber Parser in camlib - success
 - moved the self.apertures[aperture]['geometry'] processing for clear_geometry (geometry made with Gerber LPC command) in Gerber Editor
+- Gerber Editor: fixed the Poligonize Tool to work with new geometric structure and took care of a special case

 12.05.2019